Do You Have to Frame Canvas Art?

 Tips for Framing Canvas Art

 - Don’t use any type of glass or plastic in your frame.
 Glass sitting against the surface of your canvas will trap condensation inside, and damage the artwork.
-Your Amborela painting has been sealed with a semi-gloss finish that protects your painting.
+Your Amborela painting has been sealed with a semi-gloss finish that protects your painting; no glass needed.

 - If you choose to frame a triptych (3 piece canvas) with a continuous scene like a tree, use a frame with a thin, unornamented molding.
 This allows the eye to complete the separated scene without distraction.

 Frame Depth — This is the measurement of the inside depth of a frame that holds your canvas, not the outside.
-The depth is the maximum size canvas that the frame will hold.
-Your Amborela canvas has a 3/4″ depth, and can fit in a 3/4″ depth frame, a 7/8″ depth frame or a 1 1/2″ depth frame.
+The depth is the maximum size the frame will hold.
+For example, Amborela canvases have a 3/4″ depth, and can fit in a 3/4″ depth frame, a 7/8″ depth frame or a 1 1/2″ depth frame.

 Frame Dimensions — This is the measurement of the inside width and height of the frame, not the outside molding.
 Your frame should have the same dimensions as your canvas.
 For example, you will need a frame with 24″ x 20″ dimensions to fit an Amborela canvas with 24″ x 20″.
 If you order a deep profile frame, the molding will overlap ¼” on each edge of your canvas.
 For a canvas with texture, use a floater frame that does not overlap your edges.